 What is a Root Canal?

 Endodontic therapy, commonly known as a root canal, is a treatment aimed at clearing infection from your tooth.
-Dr. Elbrecht, the dentist here at Advanced Dental Care of Anderson, safely performs root canal therapy to families and individuals in Anderson, Indiana.
+Dr. Elbrecht, the dentist here at Advanced Dental Care of Indiana, safely performs root canal therapy to families and individuals in Anderson, Indiana.
 Do you have questions, concerns, or anxieties about getting a root canal?
 Here is everything you need to know!

 How do you know if you need root canal treatments?